AYSRH ToolkitDelivering Services for Youth

-- Involve young people in monitoring, evaluation, and accountability mechanisms aimed at ensuring compliance with standards for health providers.
+Involve youth in monitoring, evaluation, and accountability mechanisms aimed at ensuring compliance with standards for health providers.

-- Toolkits like IPPF’s Provide can also enable ongoing self-monitoring of the facilities.
-Combined with disaggregated data on age, sex, and service type, facilities can be very responsive to the needs and realities of the young people in their vicinity.
+- Toolkits like IPPF’s Provide can also enable facilities to self-monitor.
+Combined with disaggregated data on age, sex, and service type, facilities can be very responsive to the needs and realities of the youth in their vicinity.

-- Use data on youth to inform the content of trainings for providers, including data on key youth populations.
+- Use data on youth to inform the content of provider trainings , including data on key youth populations.

-- Ensure that health providers are aware of the most salient data on youth SRH in the context.
+- Ensure that health providers are aware of the most salient data on youth SRH in their context.

-- There is no one-size-fits-all-approach, which is why it is important to reach adolescents with sexual and reproductive health services at different stages of need.
-Often, young people have more concerns on the social and mental aspects of sexual and reproductive health, rather than clinical services.
+- There is no one-size-fits-all-approach, which is why it is important to reach adolescents with SRH services at different stages of need.
+Often, young people are more concerned about the social and mental aspects of sexual and reproductive health, rather than clinical services.
 Therefore, partnering with specialized services for referrals, based on an assessment of local needs, is important.

 - Link with training institutions that can provide ongoing and refresher trainings for staff.

-- Making any facility youth-friendly may require an initial injection of financial resources, including to make adjustments to clinic layout (construction and/or furniture) to respect young clients’ privacy.
+- Making any facility youth-friendly may require an initial injection of financial resources, including making adjustments to clinic layout (construction and/or furniture) to respect young clients’ privacy.

-- There may be forces outside of the control of the facility that mean that it cannot meet all standards of youth-friendliness.
+- There may be forces outside the facility’s control that prevent it from meeting all standards of youth-friendliness.
 For example, supply chain blockages may make it impossible to procure adequate commodities.

-- Norms related to gender and sexuality form from a very young age.
-Changing these norms takes generations.
-Health provider trainings should include reflection on these norms and the adverse health consequences that they have, particularly for young women.
-Trainers should engage health providers continually in critical reflection and participatory learning.
-Youth-adult partnership may be another way that adult health providers can learn from young people about life experiences that reflect the harmful effects of patriarchy.
+- Norms related to gender and sexuality develop from a very young age, and changing them takes generations.
+Health provider trainings should include reflection on these norms and the adverse health consequences they may have, particularly for young women.
+Trainers should consistently engage health providers in critical reflection and participatory learning.
+Youth-adult partnerships may be another way that health providers can learn from young people about life experiences.